Phagans | School of Hair Design

-Freshman level is six weeks and is spent in a classroom setting, where students learn the basics in all areas of barbering.
-In addition to hair cutting techniques, each three-week block also includes customer service and safety and sanitation.
+Freshman level is six weeks and is spent in a classroom setting, where students can learn the basics in all areas of barbering.
+In addition to hair cutting techniques, each three-week block also includes customer service, safety, and sanitation.
 Students are given written and practical evaluations at the end of each segment.

-After successful completion of 6 weeks of freshman classes, students are assigned to the clinic floor to begin practice and practical skills and customer service skills.
+After successful completion of 6 weeks of freshman classes, students are assigned to the clinic floor to begin practicing and learning customer service skills.

 In addition to the above classes, students also attend theory and state board review classes in preparation for senior written and practical exams for state licensing.
 Students will participate in other classes as assigned.

 Our methods of instruction include lecture, demonstration, and labs.
 The materials used are Standard Milady Course Outline and Teacher Guide, whiteboard, Power Point presentation, textbooks, and standard commercial visual aids.

 - To qualify to take the Health Licensing Office written exam that covers the subjects of hair shaping (cutting), hair design, shampooing, and styling.

 - To perform tasks of Barbering in a proficient manner that will support the graduate in employment.